shakked/Command-for-Instagram/Analytics Pro.md

 ##Following Tracker
 [Following Tracker Screencast](https://youtu.be/4yp_YWUqtPU?t=11m59s)

-Track who you follow and unfollow
+Track who you follow and unfollow.
+This is also usefule to detect when people have deleted their accounts.
+If you follow a user and they delete their account, the user will be appear in the Following Tracker as someone you unfollowed.

 ##Ghost Followers
 [Ghost Followers Screencast](https://youtu.be/4yp_YWUqtPU?t=10m45s)

-See followers who haven't engaged with any of your photos
+See followers who haven't engaged with any of your photos.
+If you want to assess how active your followers are, this is a great tool for that.
+For smaller, up and coming accounts, this can be insightful.

 ##Secret Admirers
 [Secret Admirers Screencast](https://youtu.be/4yp_YWUqtPU?t=11m18s)

-See users who have engaged with your photos but haven't followed you
+See users who have engaged with your photos but haven't followed you.
+This feature is a great help to users looking to grow their accounts.
+Follow them, reach out to them, message them and they might become followers.

 ##Global Best Time to Post
 [Global Best Time to Post Screencast](https://youtu.be/4yp_YWUqtPU?t=14m2s)

 We analyzed data on thousands of Instagram accounts to build this feature.
 It lets you see the best time to post in over 60 different countries and 110 different timezones.
-This is very useful if you have an international audience.
+If your page has an international audience, it is useful to know the best times to post in different countries and timezones.
+Consider the following scenario: you have a substantial audience in Japan, but you are based out of Los Angeles.
+You found out that Americans are most active on Wednesdays/Thursdays at 4:00pm in the afternoon, but you want to target your Japanese audience this time.
+Using the global best time feature, you can see that the Japanese are most active on Instagram on Saturdays at 12:00pm local time.
+Then, you do the time conversion, see that 12:00pm Japanese time is 11:00pm Los Angeles time.
+Now, you've optimized your post for your Japanese audience.

 ##Global Top Filters
 [Global Top Filters Screencast](https://youtu.be/4yp_YWUqtPU?t=16m22s)

 We analyzed data on thousands of Instagram accounts to build this feature.
 It lets you see the top filters in over 60 different countries and 110 different timezones.
+They say beauty is in the eye of the beholder, and let's be honest, not everybody is an Instagram visionary.
+You prefer to use Instagram filters rather than complex photo editing software because, well, it's just easier.
+You've been using the [filter analytic](https://github.com/shakked/Command-for-Instagram/blob/master/Analytics%20Pro.md#top-hashtags-and-filters) to optimize your posts for your current audience, but you know that a lot of your followers are from European countries like the United Kingdom, Germany, and Italy.
+Aren't you curious what filters those countries like the most?
+With the Global Top Filters, you can view the data we've gather on these countries.
+You can see which filters tend to get the highest number of likes in each of those countries.
+Using this information, you can optimize your posts and get more overall likes and comments.

 ##Global Top Hashtags
 [Global Top Hashtags Screencast](https://youtu.be/4yp_YWUqtPU?t=17m2s)